Woman doing yoga on a Sup board

 none

-With almost 8,000 kilometres of coastline, the diversity of the Mediterranean and Cantabrian seas and the Atlantic Ocean and its more than 3,500 beaches make Spain an ideal destination to enjoy all kinds of water activities in the coastal surroundings.
+With almost 8,000 kilometres of coastline, the diversity of the Mediterranean and Cantabrian seas and the Atlantic Ocean and its more than 3,500 beaches make Spain an ideal destination to enjoy all kinds of water sports in the coastal surroundings.
 A multitude of plans to connect with the main purpose of blue tourism: appreciate the sustainability and conservation of our coasts and oceans not only in summer, but at any time of the year.

 • Filming in the Tabernas desert, Almería